 Criminal histories, previous immigration violations, gang-affiliated tattoos, and evidence of drug usage and alcoholism can delay or lead to denials of an immigrant visa application.
 There is no right to appeal of a denial of an immigrant visa application by law.
 However, in some instances, a waiver may be available to overcome a ground of inadmissibility (fraud or misrepresentation, criminal history, previous unlawful presence in the United States, deportation from the United States).

-It is important that you are honest and forthcoming with your attorney, so that he or she can assess your case in the manner that a consular officer would process it.
+It is important that you are honest and forthcoming with your Charlotte immigration law firm, so we can assess your case in the manner that a consular officer would process it.